baplou/cgraph/README.md

 graph.show() # printing the graph
 ```

+### Things to keep in mind
+* You **can** plot multiple points in the graph.
+* You must `.setup()` the graph before showing or plotting.
+* Right now this only works with integers.
+* If you plot something thats out of reach of the graph borders the program will throw an error.

 ### Bar Graph
 The "BarGraph" object takes in 5 arguments; the lowest number possible in your data,
 the highest number possible in your data, a list of all the numbers (your data), a